Tasks

 You will also receive an email the next day with a summary list of new tasks if one or more tasks have been assigned to you and have not yet been started.

-By default, you will receive a reminder email about pending tasks every seven days.
+By default, you will also receive a reminder email about pending tasks every seven days.
 This can be changed by the administrator.

 How do I work with my deputy tasks?